Towards Sustainable Chemical Synthesis

 Furthermore, such precious metal-derived catalysts are only capable of mediating a limited range of reactions.
 As a result, longer synthetic sequences often have to be employed to convert a starting material to the desired target product.
 Unfortunately, each step in a chemical synthesis process consumes energy, resources and time, and generates waste (spent carbon-based solvents and other by-products) that has to be treated or incinerated.
 Based on the National Environment Agency (NEA) statistics, about 27,500,000 litres of spent solvents are collected annually in Singapore and subsequently used as supplementary fuel for toxic waste incinerators!
 Consequently, this leads to more CO2 and other toxic emissions that contribute to global warming, climate change, rising sea levels and other undesirable environmental problems.
 A lengthy and inefficient chemical synthesis process also means that manpower costs inevitably rise due to a greater demand for workers to carry out the tasks.

-To address the aforementioned challenges, our group focuses on the research of sustainable catalysis, where we develop catalyst systems derived mainly from abundant base metals such as iron and nickel.
+To address the aforementioned challenges, our group focuses on the research of sustainable catalysis, where we develop catalyst systems derived mainly from abundant base metals such as iron, nickel and copper.
 Our efforts have led to the discovery of new multi-tasking and energy-efficient catalysts that are capable of mediating unprecedented chemical transformations, which significantly enhance the efficiency and shorten the steps required to access a target chemical product.
-These catalysts are employed in innovative approaches to transform cheap and abundant feedstock chemicals to value-added products with lower carbon footprint.
+These catalysts are employed in innovative approaches to transform cheap and abundant feedstock chemicals to value-added products with lower environmental footprint.

 Ongoing topics of interest include:

-(b) Discovery of new reaction systems that engage radicals in cross-coupling transformations.
+(a) Discovery of reaction systems that engage radicals in cross-coupling transformations.

 (e) Design of new heterogeneous single-atom catalysts for liquid-phase organic synthesis (collaboration with materials chemists).